opal/opal/README.md

   now directly corresponding to the ruby class (e.g. Array === Opal.Array)
 * Set ivars used inside methods in class to `nil` inside class definition to avoid doing it everytime method is called
+* Add debug comments to output for def, class and module stating the file and line number the given code was generated from

 **0.3.19** _(30 May 2012)_